BetonRed Casino Review: Trusted Betting, Big Bonuses & Live Thrills for Canadians

 - Prize wheel: Spun it, got a fridge magnet (not kidding).
 Still waiting for a "real" prize.

 - VIP perks?
 Sure, but unless you've really lost a chunk (and I hope you haven't), you'll barely notice.
+High rollers might get specific offers, like reduced 30x wagering, but that's invite-only usually.

 Minimum odds?
 If you're betting safe, forget the bonus.